 Hallie Booth

-Hallie Booth is an award-winning educator and consultant known for her impact on science education and leadership across Kentucky.
-A retired Valvoline leader turned celebrated teacher, she was honored as the 2022 Kentucky Middle School Teacher of the Year, 2022 Kentucky Science Teacher of the Year, WARM 98.5 Teacher of the Week, and the 2021 STEM Lifetime Achievement Award recipient.
+Hallie Booth is an award-winning educator and consultant known for her impact on science education and instructional leadership across Kentucky and the Nation.
+A retired educational leader turned celebrated classroom teacher, she was honored as the 2022 Kentucky Middle School Teacher of the Year, 2022 Kentucky Science Teacher of the Year, WARM 98.5 Teacher of the Week, and the 2021 STEM Lifetime Achievement Award recipient.
 Her career reflects more than two decades of championing student-centered learning, innovative instruction, and equitable access to high-quality education.

-Hallie has served in a variety of influential roles, including middle school science teacher, assistant principal, principal, and instructional trainer.
-She spent several years supporting educators through the Southern Regional Education Board (SREB) and held key leadership positions within Grant County Middle School and Newport High School.
-Since 2023, she has worked with the Northern Kentucky Cooperative for Educational Services (NKCES) as a consultant, helping districts strengthen curriculum design, teacher development, and instructional leadership.
-Her guidance spans curriculum implementation, project management, professional learning, and organizational improvement.
+Hallie has served in a wide range of influential roles, including middle school science teacher, assistant principal, principal, and instructional leader and trainer.
+She spent several years supporting educators through the Southern Regional Education Board (SREB) and held leadership positions at Grant County Middle School and Newport High School.
+She has also contributed to the McLean Hospital/Harvard University research project examining the Conditions for Success in STEM classrooms, supporting national efforts to strengthen high-quality, inquiry-driven science instruction.
+For the past four years, Hallie has partnered with the Northern Kentucky Cooperative for Educational Services (NKCES) as a consultant, helping the Northern Kentucky region bridge the gap in implementing inquiry-based science instruction in classrooms.
+She now works as an independent science consultant, partnering with multiple companies, districts, schools, and individual teachers.
+Her independent work centers on inquiry-based instruction, classroom management, and instructional adaptations for diverse learners, along with curriculum implementation, project management, professional learning, and organizational improvement.

 • Xavier University